Forbs and Sage Grouse

 Cows trash riparian area, BLM lands, Ruby Mountains, Nevada.
 Photo George Wuerthner

-Livestock also damages riparian areas, such as green patches of vegetation along streams and wetlands.
+Livestock also damage riparian areas, such as green patches of vegetation along streams and wetlands.
 Sage grouse chicks, in particular, utilize this habitat early in their lives, feeding upon insects.
 Livestock trample streambanks and consume the riparian vegetation, depleting this critical habitat.

 Forbs are wildflowers.
 Sage grouse depend on forbs for a critical part of their diet.
 Photo George Wuerthner

-However, until recently, one of the least appreciated impacts of livestock grazing upon sage grouses was the consumption of forbs.
+However, until recently, one of the least appreciated impacts of livestock grazing upon sage grouse was the consumption of forbs.
 Forbs are more commonly known as wildflowers.
 Sage grouse chicks eat forbs early in their life cycle.

 Sheep grazing Eureka Basin Gravelly Range, Beaverhead Deerlodge National Forest, Montana.
 Photo George Wuerthner